-If you are among those who are scared of dental procedures and worry that they may cause pain and discomfort, dental sedation can help you out.
-Sedation in dentistry has become quite common in the past few years, and the various styles of dental sedation available today have made it easier for people to get their dental problems fixed without having to face any fear or anxiety.
+Many people feel anxious about visiting the dentist – or avoid it completely – because they worry about experiencing pain and discomfort.
+Fortunately, dental sedation services can make it a less daunting experience.
+Sedation dentistry has become quite common over the past few years, and the various styles of dental sedation available today have made it easier for people to overcome their dental anxiety and get their dental problems fixed.

 Table of contents

 - 4 How long does dental sedation last?

 - 5 Sedation dentistry safety

 - 6 Am I a good candidate for sedation dentistry?

 - 7 Is sedation dentistry covered by dental insurance?